John Gurtler: Buffalo Sabres

 In 1986, Gurtler became the public relations director for the Sabres.
 In 1989, he became the host of Sabres' television coverage.
 In December 1991, Gurtler became the team's television announcer after Ted Darling went on medical leave.
 He became the team's full time play-by-play announcer the following season when Darling could not return.
 In 1995, the Sabres opted to replaced Gurtler with popular radio announcer Rick Jeanneret.

 Post-Sabres career

 In 1997, Gurtler was hired as co-public address announcer for the Buffalo Bills (Gurtler took over in-game announcements while Stan Roberts' duties were reduced to pregame, halftime and postgame announcements).
 In 2008 he was replaced by Marc Honan of WGRF, the Bills' flagship radio station.
 In 2004 he became the play-by-play announcer for the Buffalo Bandits of the National Lacrosse League.
 In 2016 he began teaching the new Play-By-Play Announcements course at Canisius College.
+In 2026, Gurtler was named to the National Lacrosse League Hall of Fame.